choria-io/asyncjobs/reference/routing-concurrency-retry/index.md

 }
 ```

-## Routing Tasks to Handlers
+## Routing tasks to handlers

-Every client that processes messages must be ready to process all messages found in the Queue.
-So if you have an `EMAIL` queue, all running clients must be able to handle all Tasks.
+Every client that processes messages must be ready to process every message found in the queue.
+A client connected to an `EMAIL` queue must handle every task on that queue.

-Should there be no appropriate handler the message will fail and enter retries.
+A message with no matching handler fails and enters retries.

 Task delivery is handled by `asyncjobs.Mux` which today is quite minimal, we plan to support Middleware and more later.